PixarAnimationStudios/OpenUSD/extras/imaging/examples/hdTiny/README.md

 like HdEmbree/HdStorm/HdPrman), if you want to use Tiny in Usdview, you will need to tell the plugin system to load Tiny explicitely.

-    setenv PXR_PLUGINPATH_NAME /share/usd/examples/plugin/hdTiny/resources
+    setenv PXR_PLUGINPATH_NAME <inst>/share/usd/examples/plugin/hdTiny/resources

-The testHdTiny will compile on all platform Windows, Linux and Mac.
-However, it will only run (using ctest) on Linux and Mac.
-If you want to use the test on Windows you will need to copy the hdTiny library so the binary testHdTiny can correctly find it.
+The testHdTiny will compile and run on all platforms: Windows, Linux and Mac.

 ## Features
 - Render delegate